-Baltic Film, Media, Arts and Communication School
+Baltic Film, Media and Arts School

-Baltic Film, Media, Arts and Communication School
+Baltic Film, Media and Arts School

 Crossmedia combines the areas of media production, storytelling and marketing, offering both theoretical groundworks and exciting practical assignments.
 Studying crossmedia means learning how to tell a story that unfolds in many directions where, for example, a story is introduced as a web series, then expanded on social media, and then further explored as a live performance.